pagopa/io.italia.it/en/public-administrations.md

 	<div class="container mw-60">
 	<h2 class="text-center">Security and privacy</h2>
 	<p class="text-justify mw-40 sicurezza__paragraph">
 	IO is an open source project.
 This allows us to upturn the paradigm of "security through secrecy".
-The application codes and backend platforms are, in fact, available to all, including those who choose to help out by reporting malfunctions and possible bugs.</p><p class="text-justified mw-40 sicurezza__paragraph">
+The application codes and backend platforms are available to all, including those who choose to help by reporting malfunctions and possible bugs.</p><p class="text-justified mw-40 sicurezza__paragraph">
 The code is developed by implementing OWASP best practices and tools that monitor the integrity of the requirements.
-However, to ensure security is a continuous process, community help is an important factor for the success of "responsible disclosure" practices.
+However, security is a continuous process and community help is an important factor for the success of "responsible disclosure" practices.
 </p><p class="text-justify mw-40 sicurezza__paragraph">
 Authentication occurs safely via SPID.
 This ensures that IO does not directly manage passwords and any update mechanisms that are delegated to the IDPs.
-In addition to the SPID credentials, in order to ensure a more effective user experience, the setting of a PIN will be requested and, if the device used supports the functionality, a biometric recognition mechanism.
+In addition to the SPID credentials, in order to ensure a more effective user experience, a PIN or  a biometric recognition mechanism will be requested, if the device in use supports this functionality..
 Both the PIN and the data necessary for recognition (such as a fingerprint) do not leave the device nor are they shared with third parties.
 	</p>
 	</div>
 	<div class="text-center container sicurezza__aliens">